Making moral rehabilitation real in the lives of every inmate in America...

 Transforming prison culture from the inside

 As inmates become students who become peer ministers, the effects of moral rehabilitation spread throughout the population.
+Program graduates are not put in positions of authority over other inmates — it’s truly peer-to-peer ministry that provides support and guidance in ways no external program can.

 Church leaders replace gang leaders as a positive force for change